Mike Jenkins (American football): 2014 season

 Jenkins signed as a free agent with the Tampa Bay Buccaneers on March 20, 2014.
 The deal was a one-year contract worth up to $1.5 million.
 He suffered a pectoral strain on opening day against the Carolina Panthers and was placed on the injured reserve list on September 10, 2014.
 He appeared in only one game during his first season in Tampa Bay.

 2015 season

 On March 5, 2015, Jenkins signed a one-year, $825,000 contract offer to remain with the Buccaneers, allowing him to return to compete to be a starter against Alterraun Verner and Johnthan Banks.
-He appeared in 14 games (5 starts), finishing with 17 total tackles and 5 pass deflections in 14 games.
+He appeared in 14 games (five starts), finishing with 17 total tackles and five pass deflections in 14 games.
 He was not re-signed after the season.

 Arizona Cardinals

-2016 season

 On July 19, 2016, Jenkins signed with the Arizona Cardinals.
 On August 29, 2016 Jenkins tore his ACL in a preseason game against the Houston Texans and was placed on injured reserve.
 He was in the mix for Arizona's starting cornerback job opposite of Patrick Peterson before the injury.